Private cloud deployment

 Service Account (Optional)

-- Specify a Kubernetes service account for the controller
+- Specify a Kubernetes service account for the Operator

 - Leave empty to use the default service account